Your browser does not support JavaScript.

 Academic Decathlon Winners

-Each year, the Placer County Office of Education supports student teams who compete in the Academic Decathlon - the premier scholastic competition for high school students across the country.
+Each year, the Placer County Office of Education supports student teams who compete in the Academic Decathlon - the premier scholastic competition for high school students nationwide.
 Students are tested in ten categories including art, economics, essay, interview, language and literature, mathematics, music, science, social science and speech.
 The competition culminates in the team event, called the Super Quiz.

 Academic Decathlon teams spend months preparing for this demanding competition.
 In addition to mastering the extensive academic content, students learn about teamwork, goal setting, planning and leadership.
 Winning teams advance through the local, regional and state levels of competition.

-This February, three Placer County teams competed in the 2023 Placer County Academic Decathlon - the premier scholastic competition for high school students across the county -- with Rocklin High School taking top honors for the third consecutive year scoring 30,396.4 points.
-The team now advances to the state finals, which will be held in March 2022.
-Read the press release.
+In February 2025, four Placer County teams competed in the Placer County Academic Decathlon - the premier scholastic competition for high school students across the county -- with Rocklin High School taking top honors for the fifth consecutive year.

 PCOE Employees of the Year